Terrrya/Places-API/README.md

 To fill .env file you have to use .env_smple as example.
-To get Django secret key you can use https://djecrety.ir/ Also you can add settings for your database or use default settings from .env_smple
+To get Django secret key you can use https://djecrety.ir/ Also you can add settings for your database or use default settings from .env_sample

 ## Getting admin access